r-craig73/beep-boop/readme.md

 #### Input: 20, 30, 40, 50
 #### Output: [Beep!]
 [Boop!]....[Beep!]

 ### Program replaces 1 with values from 0 and ends at 1.
 Exceptions are included for values less than 1.
 (NA)
 #### Input: 1
 #### Output: [Beep!]
 [Boop!]

 ### Program replaces 2 with values from 0 and ends at 2.
 Exceptions are included for values less than 2.
-(Done)
+(NA)
 #### Input: 2
 #### Output: [Beep!]
 [Boop!]
 [2]

 ## Known Bugs